Wentril/kubernetes_workshop/course.md

     <p>If you see this page, the nginx web server is successfully installed and
     working.
 Further configuration is required.</p>

-    <p>For online documentation and support please refer to
+    <p>For online documentation and support, please refer to
     <a href="http://nginx.org/">nginx.org</a>.<br/>
     Commercial support is available at
     <a href="http://nginx.com/">nginx.com</a>.</p>